INTO University Partnerships: INTO Giving

-Since 2008, INTO Giving has raised more than US $1.3 million for children's education and humanitarian causes in Asia, Africa, the Americas, the Middle East and Europe.
-Funds are raised through INTO student, faculty and employee fundraising events and donations, and between 2015-2019 were matched penny for penny by INTO Founder and Giving Trustee Colin.
+Since 2008, INTO Giving has raised more than US$1.6 million for children's education and humanitarian causes in Asia, Africa, the Americas, the Middle East and Europe.
+Funds are raised through INTO student, faculty and employee fundraising events and donations, and between 2015 and 2019 were matched penny for penny by INTO Founder and INTO Giving Trustee Andrew Colin.

 INTO Giving has helped thousands of children and their teachers through 50 projects in 26 countries across five continents.
-The charity's projects have included building new and refurbishing rundown schools (Cambodia, China, Ghana, Malawi, Zambia, and in Lebanon for Syrian refugee children), psychological counselling services for Syrian refugee children, opening IT centres and libraries (Afghanistan, Bangladesh, Zambia), providing school meals and classroom supplies (Thailand) and refurbishing teacher accommodation (Ghana).
+The charity's projects have included building new and refurbishing rundown schools (India, Cambodia, China, Ghana, Malawi, Zambia, and in Lebanon for Syrian refugee children), psychological counselling services for Syrian refugee children, opening IT centres and libraries (Afghanistan, Bangladesh, Zambia), providing school meals and classroom supplies (Thailand) and refurbishing teacher accommodation (Ghana).

 Since 2016, INTO Giving has prioritized supporting girls' education and refugee schoolchildren.

-In the Covid-19 pandemic, INTO Giving donated $40,000 (£30,000 GBP) to coronavirus research and relief worldwide.
-In 2020 and 2021 the charity made strategic grants totalling £40,000 (approx $50,000 USD) toward civil rights and anti-discrimination organisations in the UK and US.
+In the COVID-19 pandemic, INTO Giving donated $40,000 (£30,000 GBP) to coronavirus research and relief worldwide.
+In 2020 and 2021 the charity made strategic grants totaling $50,000 (approx £40,000 UK) toward civil rights and anti-discrimination organizations in the UK and US.

 INTO Giving is UK registered charity no 1126262 and a 501(c)(3) tax-exempt charity in the US.
 It is governed by a board of trustees.